canicodenow/folio/content/posts/what-i-ve-tried-so-far-or-ffs-just-pick-one-course.md

 Enthused by edX, I took a look at another very highly rated [computer science introduction course, CS50.](https://courses.edx.org/courses/course-v1:HarvardX+CS50+X/course/) At some point I had it in my mind that the only way into programming was to catch up with everyone else who had a computer science degree.
 So I tried this course.

 I got further.
 David Malan, the lecturer, is incredibly engaging and the lectures are filmed live from Harvard, which is a fantastic touch.
 The structure and support the course has is also superior to MIT.
 I got through several weeks, building the classic cyphers Vigenere and Caesar along the way.
 However, this course is seen as a basic introduction, and as the weeks progressed I couldn’t see my end goal – [a job offer in web development, remember](https://canicodenow.wordpress.com/about/) – getting closer, so I decided to move on.

+##### The Odin Project

+So on to [the Odin Project](http://theodinproject.com/).
+The reason I jumped to this – and _will_ see it through, I promise – is that it provides a clear structure and target, which is to get me ready for a job in web development.

+I like the structure.
+As a learner, you’re given links to resources to provide background, you’re given suggested tutorials and then the course pulls it all together with mini-projects.
+These are tough and they require you to Google things you don’t understand.
+When I complete one I feel immense satisfaction, which encourages me to keep going.
+[My Github has examples](https://github.com/canicodenow/) of what I’ve done so far.

+I do intend to learn the theory behind computer science, but I can’t wait years before I’m ready to apply for jobs if I go that route.
+I want to get into the field and grow from there.
+That’s my motivation to complete the Odin Project.